 Detained on May 1, 2014

-Egyptian-American Aya Hegazy and her husband Mohamed Hassanein are the founders of Belady Foundation for Street Children.
+UPDATE: On April 16, 2017, Egyptian-American Aya Hijazi and her husband Mohamed Hassanein, the founders of Belady Foundation for Street Children, were found not guilty and released from prison.
 The foundation was launched in 2013 and focused on rehabilitating Cairo’s street children and broader developmental programs.
 On May 1, 2014, the organization’s offices were raided and the couple was arrested alongside two volunteers and 17 children who were on the premises at the time.
 The couple was charged with “child abuse,” “human trafficking,” and “inciting and exploiting children to participate in violent protests,” among other charges.